 The following tasks must be completed before proceeding.
-For more information about steps 1 and 2, see the MD3200 and MD3220 Storage Arrays Deployment Guide at dell.com/support/manuals.
-For more information about step 3, see "Creating Virtual Disks" on page 98.
+For more information about step 1 and step 2, see the MD3600f and MD3620f Storage Arrays Deployment Guide at dell.com/support/manuals.
+For more information about step 3, see "Creating Virtual Disks" on page 104.

-- Install the host software from MD3200 Series resource media-Insert the resource media to start the installation of Modular Disk Storage Manager (MDSM). - NOTE: Red Hat install of 5.x needs a remount of the DVD media to make contents executable. - 2 Reboot when prompted by the install program-The installation program prompts for and needs a reboot at completion of install. - Create and map virtual disks using MDSM-After configuring the arrays using the Modular Disk Configuration Utility (MDCU), run the MDSM to create and map virtual disks.
+- Install the host software from MD3600f Series resource media-Insert the resource media to start the installation of Modular Disk Storage Manager (MDSM). - NOTE: Red Hat install of 5.x needs a remount of the DVD media to make contents executable. - 2 Reboot when prompted by the install program-The installation program prompts for and needs a reboot at completion of install. - Create and map virtual disks using MDSM-After configuring the arrays run the MDSM to create and map virtual disks.